-Selling Digital Gift Cards right from your website is another great way to generate revenue during the Coronavirus quarantine.
+Selling Digital Gift Cards right from your website is another great way to generate revenue during the pandemic.
 Buyers can choose to have their gift card emailed to them or schedule it for a special occasion.
 The emailed gift card will showcase your brand colors and logo.
 The recipients can then decide to either print, download, or save their digital coupon right to their smartphone.

-Leverage Free Virtual Business Resources
+Leverage Virtual Business Resources

 Zoom is a remote conferencing app with an easy and reliable cloud platform.
-Your team can stay connected during business hours with their remote conferencing services that combine video conferencing, online meetings, chat, and mobile collaborations all in one.
+Your team can stay connected during business hours with their remote conferencing services that combine video conferencing, online meetings, chat, and mobile collaborations all-in-one.

 Monday.com allows you to work remotely and effectively.
 The work operating system allows you to build custom workflows to run projects, processes, and everyday work with confidence.

 Hubspot is a CRM tool used for sales and marketing management.
-It’s products and services provide tools for customer relationship management, social media marketing, content management, lead generation, website analytics, and SEO.
+Its products and services provide tools for customer relationship management, social media marketing, content management, lead generation, website analytics, and SEO.